 Parents are expected to supervise and monitor their student's progress throughout the duration of the course, just as you would in a regular learning setting.
-This can be accomplished by accessing the parental account periodically to monitor student progress.
+This can be accomplished by accessing the Parent Portal periodically to monitor student progress.

 Parents should support Academic Integrity.
-Academic Integrity is one of our core values and one of the most important areas of focus as a learning organization.
+Academic Integrity is one of our core values and one of our key areas of focus as a learning organization.
 Students with Academic Integrity make decisions based on ethics and values that will prepare them to be productive and ethical citizens.

-You may contact your child's teacher directly via email and/or Google Meet to answer questions about the course that you may have.
-When a parent/guardian has a concern about the child's performance or behavior, the parent/guardian should set up a conference with the child's teacher.
+You may contact your child's teacher directly via email to ask any questions about the course that you may have.
+When a parent/guardian has a concern about the child's performance or behavior, the parent/guardian should set up a conference with the child's teacher during office hours.